caketama/c-programming-language/README.md

 # c-programming-language
-Problemsets from The C Programming Language book
+Problem sets from The C Programming Language book